Nels2/CW-Automation/README.md

 # NOTICE: This is WIP project.
 CW-Automation is project I took on to teach myself how to web-scrape, and to make noise tickets a thing of the past.
 This script(s) is product of hours of research and testing.
 # Step 1 - Starting Out
-To start you need a *nix VM or *nix Machine.
-You need Python 3.5+ & Distro does not matter.
+To start you **need** a *nix VM or *nix Machine.
+Works on mac as well(Tested on Big Sur) You need Python 3.5+ & Distro does not matter.
 I used Arch btw.

 - You need to have the geckodriver in your /usr/local/bin directory. geckodriver is a program that provides the HTTP API described by the WebDriver protocol to communicate with Gecko browsers, such as Firefox.
 It translates calls into the Marionette remote protocol by acting as a proxy between the local- and remote ends.